elmnt/roundabout/README.md

 Remember what your high school basketball coach used to say?
 "It's the fundamentals.
 Focus on the fundamentals."
 I didn't play basketball in high school.
 I don't even watch basketball.
 It's a lazy analogy.
 You get it.

 This project was a great reminder of the fundamental structure that needs to sit under the modern app-driven web experience today.
-And under the frameworks and libraries, maintaining semantic, accessible code takes effort.

 This was a fun exercise.
 Working toward minimalism under technical constraints is always great practice.

 ### Tools / Credit